francoism90/dotfiles/README.md

 # systemd-cryptenroll --wipe-slot=tpm2 --tpm2-device=auto --tpm2-pcrs=4+5+7+9 /dev/nvme0n1p2
 ```

-Please note this may need a couple of reboots and a TPM reset in the BIOS as well.
+> Please note this may require a couple of reboots, and possibly a TPM reset in the BIOS as well.

 ## Filesystem

 ### Trim

-Enable the `fstrim.timer` when using SSD/NVme-device(s):
+Enable the `fstrim.timer` when using SSD/NVme drives:

 ```bash
 # systemctl enable fstrim.timer --now